 The written Visiting Plan shall contain a means to identify and register all visitors to the county correctional facility and shall include, but not be limited to, the following:

-(1) A visitor shall be required to produce a current photographic identification such as a Massachusetts driver's license or a passport.
-(Exceptions may be made by the Sheriff/facility administrator or his designee);
+(1) A visitor shall be required to produce a current photographic identification such as a driver's license or a passport.
+(Exceptions may be made by the Sheriff/facility administrator or his designee).

-(2) (b) the following persons generally may not be asked to provide the statement generally required by 103 CMR 950.03(2): the Governor, a member of the Governor's Council, a member of the General Court, a Justice of the Supreme Judicial, Superior or District Court, the Attorney General, a District Attorney, the Commissioner, a Deputy or Associate Commissioner of Correction, Sheriff, County Commissioners, a member of the Parole Board, a Parole or Probation Officer, or others as designated by the Sheriff/facility administrator.
+(2) (b) the following persons generally may not be asked to provide the statement generally required by 103 CMR 950.03(2): the Governor, a member of the Governor's Council, a member of the General Court, a Justice of the Supreme Judicial, Superior or District Court, the Attorney General, a District Attorney, the Commissioner, a Deputy or Assistant Deputy Commissioner of Correction, Sheriff, a member of the Parole Board, a Parole or Probation Officer, or others as designated by the Sheriff/facility administrator.
 Any such officer shall be required to sign his name, business address and the office which brings him within the exemption from the normal sign-in requirement.

-a current
+(3) Each visitor shall be asked by the admitting officer before entrance into the facility if he has a weapon.
+All weapons shall be given to the officer prior to entry to the facility.
+No weapon shall be returned to the visitor unless the visitor can show a current proof of license.

-103 DOC 950.04: Searches of Visitors, subsection (2) of the standard requires, “A search procedure effective in preventing the smuggling of articles into the visiting area of the facility; to include that visitors successfully pass through a metal detector or scanner, or a pat down, and that any articles they are carrying may be thoroughly searched; in community release facilities the search procedure shall have a system to control contraband.”
+103 DOC 950.04: Searches of Visitors, subsection (2) of the standard requires, “A search procedure effective in preventing the smuggling of articles into the facility; which may include, but not be limited to; that visitors successfully pass through a metal detector or scanner, or a pat down, and that any articles they are carrying may be thoroughly searched; in community release facilities the search procedure shall have a system to control contraband.”

 The county delegation’s contention concerning the standard language regarded facilities that only allow non-contact visits for reasons of safety and security.
 The delegation stated that some non-contact visit rooms are located outside of the secure perimeter and that visitors never enter the facility or come into contact with inmates.
 The delegations’ comments and concerns were noted as valid and considered; however, the standard language should remain as currently constituted.
 The rational being that not all county correctional facility’s have similar physical plant construction or all non-contact visits.
 The language is necessary so that the auditors can assess the requirements’ of the standard as they apply to each county facility.
 Therefore, if the county allows for non-contact visits only; however, the visits have to be processed into the perimeter of the facility, a search plan effective in reducing contraband would be necessary.
 The standard’s requirements shall be assessed on an individual and case by case basis to determine the suitability of the search plan as it relates to the construction and operational practice of the facility in question.